-The health system is at a historical juncture.
-For the first time in 50 years, the sustainability of the health system is one of the major challenges facing the Greek State and society, and by extension SFEE and all the companies in the industry.
+The sustainability of the health system is one of the major challenges facing the Greek State and society, and by extension SFEE and all the companies in the industry.
 We have reached a point where the future is not obvious.
 In the current situation, no more delays can be afforded, and there is an urgent need to undertake systematic and effective initiatives before it is too late.

-In fact, pharmaceuticals are a fraction, only 20%, of the overall healthcare budget, with the other 80% accounted for by other suppliers and cost centers.
+In fact, pharmaceuticals are a fraction, only 20%, of the overall healthcare budget, with the other 80% accounted for by other suppliers and cost centres.
 Moreover, pharmaceutical treatments contribute to shorter hospitalisation times and faster recovery, thereby reducing costs in other areas of healthcare.
-If we cut pharmaceutical expenditure too much, this would prove counterproductive – not to mention the ethical implications – as public health would deteriorate to such extent that the cost of the necessary additional healthcare would much outweigh the targeted savings on pharmaceutical costs.
-Instead, it is necessary to overhaul and redesign the system as a whole in order to achieve efficiency gains through proper management of existing resources across the system.
+It is necessary to overhaul and redesign the system to achieve efficiency gains through proper management of existing resources across the system.

 With particular regard to the pharmaceutical sector, it is important to place emphasis on the strict implementation of electronic prescribing and therapeutic protocols, and to expand the use of reliable generic drugs, subject to stricter controls to assure the equivalence of their quality characteristics to those of the respective originator drugs.

-Above all, it is necessary to implement a policy that is not exclusively limited to pricing interventions, but is based on innovation and enhances the growth potential.
+Above all, it is necessary to implement a policy based on innovation and enhances the growth potential.
 Investing in innovation is essential as an effective means to protect and improve human health, while also it helps to save resources in the health system, by reducing hospitalisation costs and avoiding invasive practices.

 SFEE, for its part, has proved over the years to be a reliable institutional advisor to the State, actively participating, with concrete and realistic recommendations and expertise, in the effort to ensure the sustainability of the health system.
 It will continue to do so, always having patients’ needs in mind, because the key to a sustainable health system is efficiency, along with continuous consultation and building of trust between the State and the private sector.